aws/aws-fpga/hdk/cl/developer_designs/Starting_Your_Own_CL.md

 ## 3. Modify the build scripts

 The following scripts should be modified before starting the build:
+* `/build/constraints/*`
- - `/build/constraints/*`   to set all the timing, clock and placement constraints.
+   * This is to set all the timing, clock and placement constraints.
+* `/build/scripts/encrypt.tcl`
- - `/build/scripts/encrypt.tcl`   CL Encryption is required, AFI creation will fail if your CL source files are not encrypted.
-To enable include the source file names.
+    * CL Encryption is **NOT** required, but encouraged.
+To enable encryption, include the source file names.
+    * By default, we have included the following pragmas in the encryption keys:
+        * Verlog: `pragma protect control xilinx_schematic_visibility = "true"`
+        * VHDL: `protect control xilinx_schematic_visibility = "true"`
+    * This allows customers to view netlist hierarchy in encrypted RTL/encrypted DCP, making it easier for debugging timing paths.
+    * NOTE: This does NOT expose LUT/FF equations and RTL/DCPs will still be encrypted
+* `/build/scripts/create_dcp_from_cl.tcl`
- - `/build/scripts/create_dcp_from_cl.tcl`   to update the final build scripts with right source files and IP.
+    * This is to update the final build scripts with right source files and IP.

 Once your design is ready and you would like to start the build process, please refer to this [checklist](../CHECKLIST_BEFORE_BUILDING_CL.md).